Website Development Process – A Step By Step Guide

 The team of developers will start building the website on a page-by-page basis and they will use a staging environment to deploy the website.
 It will not be the actual domain that you’ve purchased for your website.
 The biggest benefit of using a staging environment is that the underdevelopment site doesn’t get indexed by mistake and hamper the SEO.

 Content is the king and you can’t deny this while creating your website.
 Once your website is fully designed and developed, it’s time to build the content.
 The content has to be uniquely written and plagiarism free otherwise the site might get penalized by the search engines.
 Never copy content from other websites and then use it on your own new website.
-It will do more harm rather than offering you any benefit.
+It will do more harm rather than offer you any benefit.

 Instead, it’s always better to hire good and professional content writers to get the content job done with perfection.
 The content writers will do research on keywords, trading topics and then start writing the content.
 There are several tools that are available for free that let you spin the content.
 But, you should NEVER use them as they will penalize your website and it will then become difficult for you to sort those aspects.
 So, for content development, always hire professional writers that can get the job done in a faster turnaround time.